isuruwg/react-course/README.md

 ```
 We can pass these properties as: `<Person name="person1" age="30"/>`

+We can also pass method references in the same way.
+You can see more details in the [event handlers](#method-ref-passing) section.

 #### 3.4.1.1. props.children

 `props.children` accesses anything passed as a child element.